stas00/porting/transformers/fairseq-wmt19/README.md

 src/transformers/pipelines.py
 src/transformers/tokenization_auto.py
 ```
-In the `grep` search I excluded the subclasses that also include those classes.
+In the `grep` search I excluded the files that also include those classes.

 ## Manual testing

 Until now I was primarily using my own scripts to do the testing.

-Once I had the translator working, I converted the reversed `ru-en` model and the wrote two paraphrase scripts:
+Once I had the translator working, I converted the reversed `ru-en` model and then wrote two paraphrase scripts:

 * [fseq-paraphrase](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fseq-paraphrase.py)
 * [fsmt-paraphrase](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-paraphrase.py)

-which took a sentence in an original language, translated it to another language and then translated the result of that back to the original language.
+which took a sentence in the source language, translated it to another language and then translated the result of that back to the original language.
 This process usually results in a paraphrased outcome, due to differences in how different languages express similar things.

-With the help of these scripts I found some more problems with the detokenizer, stepped through with the debugger and made the fsmt script produce the same results as the original.
+With the help of these scripts I found some more problems with the detokenizer, stepped through with the debugger and made the fsmt script produce the same results as the `fairseq` version.

 At this stage no-beam search was producing mostly identical results, but there was still some divergence in the beam search.
 In order to identify the special cases, I wrote a [fsmt-port-validate.py](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/scripts/fsmt-port-validate.py) script that used as inputs `sacrebleu` test data and it run that data through both `fairseq` and `transformers` translation and reported only mismatches.
 It quickly identified a few remaining problems and observing the patterns I was able to fix those issues as well.